wangeditor-team/wangEditor-v5-doc/docs/en/v5/API.md

 PS: wangEditor can only understand the **HTML format produced by `editor.getHtml()`**, but custom HTML format.

+If you want to insert some HTML, use [dangerouslyInsertHtml](#dangerouslyinserthtml) please.

 ### isEmpty

 Determine whether the editor is empty (just has an empty paragraph)